micahshute/micahshute.github.io/_posts/2018-09-08-developing_style_long_un_expected_party_decorations.markdown

 Sounds about right.

 However, I want to add here that my use for a decorator here (even though it worked well for me) is probably not the *perfect* one.
-A decorator as a concept is fully utilized when you specifically want *dynamic* responsibilities allocated to many *individual objects*, not whole classes.
+A decorator as a concept is fully utilized when you specifically want *dynamic* responsibilities allocated (ie they can be given and withdrawn whenever you want) to many *individual objects*, not whole classes.
+This prevents this augmentation of functionality affecting other objects.

 So first let's do a simple example which explains a 'perfect' scenario for a decorator: imagine I'm buying ice cream.
 How does a decorator help us?